Introduction

 6. Style the Map

-In the Content Settings section, enter your Access Token for Mapbox.
+In the Content Settings section, enter your Mapbox Access Token.

 Select “culturalsp” for the Label Attribute, it will display the cultural space’s name when a user selects a point.